-- 2. Discharge Prohibition III.B (Minimum initial dilution ratio of 103:1): This Order is based on a dilution ratio of 103:1 for the calculation of one or more effluent limitations reflecting available information regarding the instantaneous dilution achieved at Discharge Point No. 001.
-Therefore, this prohibition is necessary to ensure that the assumptions used to derive the dilution credit remain substantially the same so the limitations remain protective of water quality. - 3.
-Discharge Prohibition III.C (No bypass or overflow, except as provided for in Attachment D): This prohibition is based on 40 C.F.R. section 122.41(m) (see Attachment D section I.G). - 4.
-Discharge Prohibition III.D (Average dry weather effluent flow not to exceed dry weather design capacity): This Order prohibits an average dry weather effluent flow greater than 2.0 MGD.
+- c.
+Discharge Prohibition III.C (Average dry weather influent flow in excess of 3.2 MGD): This Order prohibits an average dry weather influent flow greater than 3.2 MGD.
 This prohibition is based on the plant's design treatment capacity (i.e., the historic and tested reliability of the treatment plant).
-Exceeding the average dry weather flow design capacity could result in lowering the reliability of achieving compliance with water quality requirements. - 5.
-Discharge Prohibition III.E (No sewer overflows): Basin Plan Table 4-1, Discharge Prohibition 15, and the CWA prohibit the discharge of wastewater to surface waters, except as authorized under an NPDES permit.
+Exceeding the average dry weather flow design capacity could result in lowering the reliability of achieving compliance with requirements. - d.
+Discharge Prohibition III.D (Sanitary sewer overflows): Basin Plan Table 4-1 (Discharge Prohibition 15) and the CWA prohibit the discharge of wastewater to surface waters, except as authorized under an NPDES permit.
 Publicly-owned treatment works must achieve secondary treatment at a minimum and any more stringent limitations necessary to meet water quality standards (33 U.S.C. § 1311[b][1][B and C]).
 A sanitary sewer overflow that results in the discharge of raw sewage or wastewater not meeting this Order's effluent limitations to surface waters is therefore prohibited under the CWA and the Basin Plan.
+(See Fact Sheet section VI.C.4.c.)